-We have audited the accompanying consolidated balance sheets of Cyberlux Corporation (the "Company"), as of December 31, 2004 and 2003 and the related statements of losses, deficiency in stockholders' equity, and cash flows for the two years then ended and for the period May 17, 2000 (Date of Inception) through December 31, 2004.
+We have audited the accompanying consolidated balance sheets of Cyberlux Corporation (the "Company"), as of December 31, 2003 and 2002 and the related consolidated statements of losses, deficiency in stockholders' equity, and cash flows for the years then ended.
 These financial statements are the responsibility of the company's management.
 Our responsibility is to express an opinion on these financial statements based upon our audits.

-We conducted our audits in accordance with standards of the Public Company Accounting Oversight Board (United States of America).
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatements.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2004 and 2003 and for the period May 17, 2000 (Date of Inception) through December 31, 2004, and the results of its operations and its cash flows for the two years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2003 and 2002, and the results of its operations and its cash flows for the two years then ended, in conformity with accounting principles generally accepted in the United States of America.

-The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note I to the financial statements, the Company has suffered recurring losses from operations.
+The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern.
+As discussed in Note O to the consolidated financial statements, the Company has suffered recurring losses from operations.
 This raises substantial doubt about its ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note I. The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Management's plans in regard to these matters are also described in Note O. The financial statements do not include any adjustments that might result from the outcome of this uncertainty.